-- 2: Natural Resources Water Quality Fund The Natural Resources Water Quality Fund was established by the Nebraska Legislature in 2001 to provide funds to natural resources districts (NRD's) for support of their water quality programs.
+2: Natural Resources Water Quality Fund - The Natural Resources Water Quality Fund was established by the Nebraska Legislature in 2001 to provide funds to natural resources districts (NRD's) for support of their water quality programs.
 The source of these funds are a portion of pesticide registration fees and pesticide applicators license fees collected by the Nebraska Department of Agriculture.
-The NeDNR serves as the administrative body for passing funds for this program through to NRD's.
+The Nebraska Department of Natural Resources serves as the administrative body for passing funds for this program through to NRD's.
 Funds are allocated among the NRD's and administered locally based on rules and regulations established by the Nebraska Natural Resources Commission.
 The NRD's are able to extend the reach of the program by providing additional money to carry out activities which include: (1) the purchase, installation, maintenance, and use of ground water sampling and testing equipment; (2) the purchase, installation, maintenance, and use of surface water sampling and testing equipment; (3) education and information programs related to water quality issues; (4) administration of ground water quality management areas; (5) purchase, installation, and maintenance of special monitoring wells and related equipment; (6) flow meters and other equipment required in ground water management areas; (7) source water protection programs and activities; (8) preparation and updating of ground water management plans; (9) implementation of water quality "best management" practices in both rural and urban areas, including programs which cost-share expenses of landowners and operators in installing or using such practices; (10) soil sampling and testing programs for soils in and below the crop root zone.
-They work for and directly with the agricultural producers to implement the programs. - \$596,696 - 3: Nebraska Soil & Water Conservation Fund The Soil and Water Conservation Fund was created in 1977 to provide financial assistance to private landowners for installation of soil and water conservation practices.
+They work for and directly with the agricultural producers to implement the programs. - \$652,155

+3: Nebraska Soil & Water Conservation Fund - The Soil and Water Conservation Fund was created in 1977 to provide financial assistance to private landowners for installation of soil and water conservation practices.
 Various conservation practices are eligible for cost-share assistance of up to 75 percent.
-The Nebraska Natural Resources Commission (Commission) determines the list of eligible practices, establishes operating procedures, and annually allocates the funds among all of the 23 natural resources districts (NRD's).
-The United States Department of Agriculture Natural Resources Conservation Service (NRCS) provides technical assistance needed in planning and verifying proper installation of conservation measures.
+The Nebraska Natural Resources Commission (Commission) determines the list of eligible practices, establishes operating procedures, and annually allocates the funds among all the 23 natural resources districts (NRD's).
+The United States Department of Agriculture - Natural Resources Conservation Service (NRCS) provides technical assistance needed in planning and verifying proper installation of conservation measures.
 The NRDs are responsible for the administration of the program at the local level, including accepting applications from landowners, setting priorities and working with the landowners and contractors to complete the practices and prepare the necessary documentation for submittal to the Department of Natural Resources.
-Among the eligible practices for cost-share assistance are terraces, terrace outlets, irrigation reuse pits, grade stabilization structures, dams, diversions, grassed waterways, control basins, pasture and range seeding, planned grazing systems, and irrigation water management. \$430,681 - 4: Nebraska Water Sustainability Fund (WSF) This fund is a source of financial support to help local project sponsors achieve the goals set out in Neb.
-Rev. Stat. § 2-1506.
-The Nebraska Natural Resources Commission (NRC) oversees WSF operations including application review, scoring & ranking, and awarding funding to successful applicants.
+Among the eligible practices for cost-share assistance are terraces, terrace outlets, irrigation reuse pits, grade stabilization structures, dams, diversions, grassed waterways, control basins, pasture and range seeding, planned grazing systems, and irrigation water management. - \$503,100 application review, scoring & ranking, and awarding funding to successful applicants.
 The Department of Natural Resources (NeDNR) administers the WSF fund by initially reviewing the newly filed applications and forwarding those that meet minimum statutory requirements to the NRC.
-Once the NRC awards funding to a project, NeDNR enters into a contract with the project sponsor, receives and reviews reimbursement requests, disperses funds and monitors project progress.
+Once the NRC awards funding to a project, NeDNR enters a contract with the project sponsor, receives and reviews reimbursement requests, disperses funds and monitors project progress.
 The NRC reserves ten percent for projects requesting \$250,000 or less.
-For 2020 the projects that were funded in the CREP program area were to retrofit automated gates in two irrigation district's canal systems to increase efficiency and reduce waste.
-Less water is needed be diverted to deliver an equivalent number of acre-inches of water to patrons of each system. - \$102,794
+For 2021 there were no relevant projects funded within the CREP area.
+This support type is being included to keep the report organization in line with last year's in-kind grouping. - \$0